 I am the founder and organizer of the St. Louis Society for Catholic Theologians, and am currently a co-editor, along with Dr. Patrick Byrne, Dr. R.J.
 Snell, and Dr. Thomas McPartland of the peer-reviewed journal, Method: Journal of Lonergan Studies.
 I recently completed two years as convener of the CTSA session on Christology.

-My book on St. John XXIII was published by Paulist Press this Spring.
+My book on St. John XXIII was published by Paulist Press last Spring.
 I am also working on a book-length project, which involves a systematic-theological examination of human desire in the field of theological anthropology.
 In examining this theme over the last couple years, I have been especially engaging the work of B. Lonergan, R. Girard, H.U.V.
 Balthasar, J.L.
 Marion, Dante, Augustine, Aquinas, W. Percy, R. Doran, J.K.A.
 Smith, William Cavanaugh, and C. Taylor.

 Prior to doctoral studies, I taught for several years at St. Louis University High School.